-- Entrepreneurship: To foster collaboration, entrepreneurial mindset, and to raise the awareness on the importance of accessing feasibility of ideas and translating problems into opportunities;
+- Innovation and Entrepreneurship: foster collaboration, entrepreneurial mindset, and raise students’ awareness on assessing the feasibility of ideas and translating problems into opportunities;

 When Biology Meets Medicine

-‘CUHK’s Biomedical Sciences Programme is really great as I get a real taste of all the different areas such as cancer biology, neuroscience, stem cell research, immunology, etc., which genuinely appealed to me,’ said Romeo Goh from Malaysia, Year 3 student.
+‘CUHK’s Biomedical Sciences Programme is really great as I get a real taste of all the different areas such as cancer biology, neuroscience, stem cell research, immunology, etc., which genuinely appealed to me,’ said Romeo Goh from Malaysia, who entered CUHK as one of the first batch of Biomedical Sciences students.

 Romeo is always very interested in the human aspect of biology and various areas of biomedical sciences because he believes that behind every treatment that improves human health is a story of discovery.